If you’re new here, welcome!

 If it’s your first time seeing an opera with us, you can get tickets in great seats for just £20.
 Sign up here.

-Find the best tickets for you
+Find the best discount for you

-Find the best tickets for you
+Find the best discount for you

 Explore all our ticket options in one place, including discounts for Under 30s and Groups, and our Access scheme.

-Your first opera FAQs
+New to opera FAQs

 How much does it cost?